Games for Change

 European Conference on Games Based Learning (ECGBL)

 DiGRA is an organisation that embraces all aspects of game studies, and the conference aims to provide a diverse platform for discussion, and a lively forum for debate.
-We therefore welcome papers from any discipline focused on any aspect of games, play, game culture and the games industry.

 Meaningful Play Conference